FurryCoders/falocalrepo-server/README.md

 Clicking on any of the counters opens the relevant results via the search interface, allowing to refine the search further.

+The _Next_ and _Prev_ buttons move to the respective users in ascending alphabetical order.

 ### Submission

 The submission page shows the submission file (if present), the submission metadata, and the description.